 Pregnancy is a time of joy and anticipation, but doctors warn that common medical conditions like gestational diabetes can overshadow that joy.
 Gestational diabetes may increase the risk of birth injuries, so it is important that expectant mothers understand the condition, how it is diagnosed, and how it is treated.
 Let’s take a look at gestational diabetes and the risk of birth injuries.

 If you have questions about your individual health, you should contact your doctor to address your concerns.
-If you would like to know more about birth injuries and your legal rights, contact Brown & Brothers to speak with one of our birth injury attorneys.
+If you would like to know more about birth injuries and your legal rights, contact Birth Injury Guide to speak with one of our birth injury attorneys.

 What is Gestational Diabetes?